Summary

 The robot was malfunctioning and giving her advanced geography papers to solve, which resulted in Margie’s consecutive poor performance.

-a) What did the County Inspector Do to help her?
+a) What did the county inspector do to help her?

-The County Inspector adjusted the robot’s Geography sector to fit Margie’s learning ability and assured her mother of her satisfactory progress.
+The county inspector adjusted the robot’s geography sector to fit Margie’s learning ability and assured her mother of her satisfactory progress.
 He also gave her an apple and patted her head.

 5. What had once happened to Tommy’s teacher?

 Tommy’s robot malfunctioned once.
-The Geography sector blanked out completely.
+The geography sector blanked out completely.
 It took almost a month to repair the device.

 6. Did Margie have regular days and hours for school?
 If so, why?